Posterior Robustness with Milder Conditions: Contamination Models Revisited: Introduction

 In this paper, we revisit the following classical two-component mixture regression model, also known as the contamination model:

 where $( \bbe , \si ) \sim \pi ( \bbe , \si )$ and $s \in (0, 1)$ is a prior probability that an observation becomes an outlier.
 The first density, $f_0$, has thinner tails and is typically the standard normal distribution.
 The second density, $f_1$, is a heavy-tailed distribution, such as Student's $t$-distribution, and expected to accommodate outliers.
 One notable feature of the above model is that the second term is completely independent of the parameters $( \bbe , \si )$.
-This is a significant difference from the classical two-component mixtures in \cite{box1968bayesian} and subsequent research \citep{tak2019robust,spg2020}, where the second component is also scaled by observational standard error $\sigma$. \
+This is a significant difference from the classical two-component mixtures in \cite{box1968bayesian} and subsequent research \citep{tak2019robust,spg2020}, where the second component is also scaled by observational standard error $\sigma$.
+Scaling the second component by $\sigma$ is reasonable in terms of data fit, but could affect the inference on $\sigma$ in the presence of outliers.
+This observation motivates our research on the above model.

 Under the model (\ref{eq:model_2}), we show that the posterior is robust if $\pi ( \si )$, the marginal prior for $\si $, has tails sufficiently lighter than those of the error density $f_1$.
 When $f_1$ is log-regularly varying, then most of prior distributions can satisfy this sufficient condition for robustness.
 Furthermore, we prove that the sufficient condition on the tails of $\pi ( \si )$ is ``nearly'' necessary as well; if the error distribution is not log-regularly varying and has lighter tails than $\pi ( \si )$, then the posterior is not robust.
 With these conditions, we can identify the posterior (non)-robustness for most of the error and prior distributions used in the regression models.